Why

 Estou triste de sentir, e reflito-o à janela ao som da água que pinga e da chuva que cai

-is it reflito-o
+is it reflito-o and not reflito-lo?

-called?
+What's a rule that's about verb + -o and verb + -lo called?
 I haven't even been able to find oen.

 The rule is simple: the pronoun is -lo(s)/-la(s) if the verbal form ends with a consonant such as r, s, z.
 If the verb ends with a nasal sound, it will be -no(s)/-na(s).
 Elsewhere it will be -o(s)/-a(s).